 Since 2012, Tohoku University and Iwate Medical University have addressed Tohoku Medical Megabank Project as a reconstruction project from the Great East Japan Earthquake and launched Tohoku Medical Megabank Organization (ToMMo) and Iwate Tohoku Medical Megabank Organization, respectively.
-Both organizations have been performing the cohort study of 150,000 residents in Miyagi and Iwate Prefectures and already have obtained registrations of approximately 130,000 people on April 2016.
-Towards the realization of precision medicine/prevention in Japan, Department of Integrative Genomics of ToMMo extracted DNA from blood samples provided by the participants of the cohort study and performed whole genome analysis with short-read-type next generation sequencer, HiSeq 2500 (Illumina), which can sequence 324 bases at once, to construct the Japanese Reference Panel (1KJPN).
-The outcome was released at iJGVD, one of the portal sites of ToMMo on August 29, 2014 and more than 10,000 researchers from 100 countries have accessed the site by April 1st, 2016.
-We reported that the newly found rare SNVs were suggested to affect diseases and characters in the international journal, Nature Communications on August 21st in 2015.
+Both organizations have been performing the cohort study of 150,000 residents in Miyagi and Iwate Prefectures and reached to 150,000 recruitments on March 2017.
+Towards the realization of precision medicine/prevention in Japan, Department of Integrative Genomics of ToMMo extracted DNA from blood samples provided by the 1,070 participants of the cohort study and performed whole genome analysis with short-read-type next generation sequencer, HiSeq 2500 (Illumina) to construct the Japanese Reference Panel (1KJPN).
+The outcome was released on August 29, 2014 and more than 36,000 researchers from 110 countries have accessed the site by September 1st, 2018.
+We reported many newly found rare SNVs that are suggested to affect diseases and characters in the international journal, Nature Communications on August 21st in 2015.
 The Japanese Reference Panel has been extended to 3,552 people (3.5KJPNv2) and now the information contains the SNVs on autosomes, X chromosome and mitochondria genome, and approximately 53.0 million SNVs in total are available at the website (https://jmorp.megabank.tohoku.ac.jp/).

-However, using short-read-type next generation sequencer, the sequence length of one genome fragment is only several hundred bases (324 bases on the average in ToMMo) while the number of sequenced fragments at once reaches hundreds of million.
+Of note, by means of the short-read-type next generation sequencer, the sequence length of one genome fragment is only several hundred bases (324 bases on the average in ToMMo), while the number of sequenced fragments at once reaches hundreds of million.
 Therefore, it was difficult to identify structural variants including repeated sequences in a human genome.

 The goal is to construct the Japanese Reference Genome and to release it with annotative information (e.g. frequency in the Japanese population).

-The Whole Genome Reference Panel of 1,070 Japanese ToMMo released was constructed using GRCh37, which was the latest international reference genome sequence at that time.
-We are planning to re-construct and release the Reference Panel with JRGv1 and decoyJRGv1, to enable it to be compared with the results of disease analyses using these Japanese Reference Genome sequences.
+The Whole Genome Reference Panel of 3,552 Japanese (3.5KJPNv2) ToMMo released was constructed using GRCh37, which was the latest international reference genome sequence when the project started.
+We are planning to re-construct and release the Reference Panel with JRG and decoyJRG, to enable it to be compared with the results of disease analyses using these Japanese Reference Genome sequences.

 The information of the Japanese Whole Genome Reference Panel is provided at the sister website, jMorp, with omics data including metabolome data.